Advertising Code for Cosmetic Products (RCP) 2023

-1. General Provisions Scope
+1. General Provisions

-The present advertising code applies to advertising in the sense of Article 1 of the Dutch Advertising code for cosmetic products specifically targeted at cosmetic products marketed in the Netherlands.
-This code does not alter the rules of Regulation (EC) No 1223/2009 of the European Parliament and of the Council of 30 November 2009 on cosmetic products and the Commission Regulation (EU) No 655/2013 of 10 July 2013 laying down common criteria for the justification of claims used in relation to cosmetic products.
+This advertising code applies to advertising in the sense of Article 1 of the Dutch Advertising code for cosmetic products specifically targeted at cosmetic products marketed in the Netherlands.
+This code does not alter the rules of Regulation (EC) No 1223/2009 of the European Parliament and of the Council of 30 November 2009 on cosmetic products and the Commission Regulation (EU) No. 655/2013 of 10 July 2013 laying down common criteria for the justification of claims used in relation to cosmetic products.
 Nor does this code alter the misleading advertising rule as stated in Articles 7 and 8 of the general part of the Dutch Advertising Code.

 Definitions

 a.
-Cosmetic products: any substance or mixture within the meaning of (EC) Regulation 1223/2009 intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours.
+Cosmetic product: any substance or mixture within the meaning of (EC) Regulation 1223/2009 intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours.

 b.
 Minor: individual under the age of 18.